The Dual Role of Abstracting over the Irrelevant in Symbolic Explanations: Cognitive Effort vs. Understanding: Empirical Study

 \emph{Classification rules.} Each classification task is based on an answer set program representing the conditions needed to reach the target class.
 As a representative we show below the program for the cactus domain which determines when a cactus has \emph{slow-growth}.\footnote{Here $-\mi{shape}(X,\mi{leaflike})$ is true whenever $\mi{shape}(X,\mi{cylindrical})$ or $\mi{shape}(X,\mi{padded})$ is true.
 We use the notation for \emph{strong negation} ($-$), since \texttt{xclingo} does not provide explanations of default negation ($\mi{not}$), due to its underlying theory.}

 Figure~\ref{fig:stimulus} shows an example explanation for a cactus to be classified as having \emph{slow-growth}.
 The program for the flower domain extends that from Example~\ref{ex:toy}, and the mushroom domain is represented similarly to define the conditions for a mushroom to be \emph{tolerant}.
 We calculated for each answer set program of the three domains the $\chi$-irrelevant atoms where $\chi$ is the set of all positive/negative instances of the respective domain, for removal and for clustering.
-We use the abstracted answer set programs to obtain the abstracted explanations to be used in our study.
+We use the abstracted answer set programs to obtain the abstracted explanations.

 \paragraph{Study Design and Procedure} The empirical online study is based on a complete between-subject design, where participants were randomly assigned to one of the four groups: \texttt{default}, \texttt{cluster}, \texttt{removal}, and \texttt{cluster and removal}, and the data between these groups were compared to calculate the effect on our dependent variables.\footnote{Informed consent about data protection, anonymity and the right to leave the study at any time was given.
 At the end of the study, participants had the opportunity to leave further comments and notes.} The experiment consists of a learning and a test phase (see Figure~\ref{fig:study_procedure}).